csuriano23/dbmate/README.md

 ### Schema File

-When you run the `up`, `migrate`, or `rollback` commands, dbmate will automatically create a `./db/schema.sql` file containing a complete representation of your database schema.
-Dbmate keeps this file up to date for you, so you should not manually edit it.
+When you run the `up`, `migrate`, or `rollback` commands, DBMate-Oracle will automatically create a `./db/schema.sql` file containing a complete representation of your database schema.
+DBMate-Oracle keeps this file up to date for you, so you should not manually edit it.

 It is recommended to check this file into source control, so that you can easily review changes to the schema in commits or pull requests.
 It's also possible to use this file when you want to quickly load a database schema, without running each migration sequentially (for example in your test harness).
 However, if you do not wish to save this file, you could add it to `.gitignore`, or pass the `--no-dump-schema` command line option.

 To dump the `schema.sql` file without performing any other actions, run `dbmate dump`.
-Unlike other dbmate actions, this command relies on the respective `pg_dump`, `mysqldump`, or `sqlite3` commands being available in your PATH.
-If these tools are not available, dbmate will silenty skip the schema dump step during `up`, `migrate`, or `rollback` actions.
+Unlike other DBMate-Oracle actions, this command relies on the respective `pg_dump`, `mysqldump`, or `sqlite3` commands being available in your PATH.
+If these tools are not available, DBMate-Oracle will silenty skip the schema dump step during `up`, `migrate`, or `rollback` actions.
 You can diagnose the issue by running `dbmate dump` and looking at the output:

 ```sh
 $ dbmate dump